Gian Maria Annovi: Life and work

 As a scholar, Annovi has published a book on the relationship between subjectivity and corporeality in the poetry of Italian authors such as Rosselli, Zanzotto, Sanguineti, Porta, Spatola, and Pasolini.
-In 2017, his second book, Pier Paolo Pasolini: Performing Authorship, received the XVI International Flaiano Prize for Italian Studies.
+In 2017, his second book, Pier Paolo Pasolini: Performing Authorship, received the XVI International Flaiano Prize for Italian Studies, and the Howard R. Marraro Prize for Italian Studies from the Modern Languages Association.
 He is the editor of four volumes and the author of numerous book chapters and articles on Italian poetry, the Italian Neo-avant-garde, and Pier Paolo Pasolini.
 In 2015 he received a Creative Capital | The Andy Warhol Foundation Arts Writers Grant.